 Normally I’m not one to go on and on about flip-out displays on cameras.
 My favorite conventional camera is a Leica M9 – where the issue doesn’t even come up.
-But camera position is absolutely critical with the Lytro and that means that the photographer is going to find him/herself in unusual positions relative to the camera.
+But camera position is absolutely critical for Light Field composition and that means that the photographer is going to find him/herself in unusual positions relative to the camera.
 That speaks to the need for a display that can actually serve the photographer – who otherwise has to just guess and shoot.
 The solution is some kind of articulated or hinged display.

 Shoot now, focus later?

 This is really deceiving.
 It implies a more light-hearted, spontaneous shooting experience.
 In fact, the horrible ergonomics might be excused for a simple snapshot camera with a zoom lens — if the quality of snapshots wasn’t so poor.
 And I’m not just talking about pixel count here (which wouldn’t have been too bad 12-15 years ago).
 As a snapshot camera, the image quality is very poor.
 You’d have to smear a lot of something over the lens of your smart phone to get results as bad as the Lytro.
 Take a look at these two pictures — One shot with the Lytro and the other shot with my Blackberry.

 The photo below was shot with a Blackberry Bold.
 It was downsampled to 27% of the original size to fit here.
 There was no other post processing.

 This next photo was shot with the Lytro.
 The only post processing was to downsample the photo to 66.66% of the original size.